Sidaril/NexusLogistics/README.md

 *   **Toggle Main Options Window:** `LeftControl + R`
     *   This window contains the main toggles for enabling the mod, auto-replenishment, auto-spraying, and cheat options.
 *   **Toggle Logistics Window:** `LeftShift + R`
-    *   This is the main hub for your logistics network, containing the Dashboard, Storage, and Market tabs.
+    *   This is the main hub for your logistics network, containing the Dashboard, Storage, Market, and Contracts tabs.

 ### Logistics Window Tabs Explained

-The main Logistics Window (`LeftShift + R`) is organized into three tabs:
+The main Logistics Window (`LeftShift + R`) is organized into four tabs:

 #### Dashboard Tab